The Chancellor is the ceremonial head of the University.

-Peter is Distinguished Professor of Spatial Data Science at Lancaster.
-His research is highly interdisciplinary, covering a wide range of statistical and numerical modelling methods on the one hand, and several application domains on the other.
+Peter is a Distinguished Professor of Spatial Data Science at Lancaster.
+His research is highly interdisciplinary, covering a wide range of statistical and numerical modelling methods on the one hand and several application domains on the other.
 He is a Fellow of the Learned Society of Wales, was awarded the 2016 Peter Burrough Medal of the ISARA organisation, and held the 2015 Belle van Zuylen Chair at Utrecht University.

 Peter studied Geography at Nottingham University, followed by a NERC CASE PhD at Sheffield University and Rothamsted Experimental Station.
 After a year in industry at Logica plc. he moved to the University of Bristol in 1990 and then to the University of Southampton as a Lecturer in 1994.
 He was promoted to Professor of Geography in 2002.
-Peter then held several leadership roles at Southampton including as Head of the School of Geography from 2007 to 2012.
+Peter then held several leadership roles at Southampton, including as Head of the School of Geography from 2007 to 2012.